Underwater Demolition Team: Normandy

 In early November 1943, NCDU-11 was assigned as the advance NCDU party for Operation Overlord.
 They would be joined in England by 33 more NCDUs.
 They trained with the 146th, 277th, and 299th Combat Engineers to prepare for the landing.
 Each Unit had five combat engineers attached to it.
 The first 10 NCDUs divided into three groups.
 The senior officer, by rank, was the commanding officer of Group III, Lieutenant Smith (CEC).
 He assumed command in an unofficial capacity.
 His Group III worked on experimental demolitions and developed the Hagensen Pack, an innovation that used 2.5 lb of tetryl placed into rubber tubes that could be twisted around obstacles.
 As more teams arrived, a NCDU Command was created for NCDUs: 11, 22–30, 41–46, 127–8, and 130–42.

 "NCDU 45"; Ensign Karnowski, Chief Carpenters Mate Conrad C. Millis, MMCB2 Lester Meyers and three gunners mates.
 The unit received a Presidential Unit Citation with Ens.
 Karnowski earning the Navy Cross & French Croix de Guerre with Palm, while MM2 Meyers received a Silver Star.
 Two men were wounded and one was killed.

 80-G-258013 At Morotai NCDU 21 with MacArthur's 7th Fleet makes a channel using 8 tons of explosives in a single blast.
 Debris was thrown 800 yards or nearly a half mile.

 The Germans had constructed elaborate defenses on the French coast.
 These included steel posts driven into the beach and topped with explosive charges.
 Large 3-ton steel barricades, called Belgian Gates and hedgehogs, were placed throughout the tidal zone.
 Behind which was a network of reinforced coastal artillery, mortar and machine gun positions.

-The Scouts and Raiders spent weeks gathering information during nightly surveillance missions up and down the French coast.
-Replicas of the Belgian Gates were constructed on the south coast of England for the NCDUs to practice demolitions on.
-It was possible to blow a gate to pieces, but that only created a mass of tangled iron, creating more of an obstacle.
-The NCDUs found that the best method was to blast the structural joints of a gate so that it fell down flat.

 The NCDU teams (designated Demolitions Gap-Assault teams) would come in at low tide to clear the obstacles.
 Their mission was to open sixteen 50 ft wide corridors for the landing at each of the U.S. landing zones (Omaha Beach and Utah Beach).

 Unfortunately, the plans were not executed as laid out.
 The preparatory air and naval bombardment was ineffective, leaving many German guns to fire on the assault.
 Also, tidal conditions caused difficulties for the NCDUs.
 Despite heavy German fire and casualties, the NCDUs charges opened gaps in the defenses.